 And so, the adventure of becoming a gypsy and chasing camels around the outback began….

-Story to be continued… Part 2 Blog Available Now Gypsy Dreaming – Hitting the Road – Darwin to Mt Isa
+Part 2: Gypsy Dreaming – Hitting the Road – Darwin to Mt Isa